Breathing is still a very popular thing to do!

 Virginia musicians Joe Maniscalco and Warren Seaburg have suffered from cancer brought on by the secondhand smoke where they have performed.

-Virginia's restaurants/bars must now be no-smoking.
-This amendment to the no-smoking law, as of December 1, 2009 includes prohibiting smoking in all restaurants unless there is a separately ventilated room preferably with an outdoor entrance, and no staff should be required to work there.
-Hopefully, most restaurant owners will prefer to have no-smoking rather than construct an expensive separate smoking room where employees would still be exposed to deadly secondhand and even thirdhand (particulate matter, nicotine residue, etc.) smoke, and the potential for secondhand smoke related diseases such as cancers, heart disease including strokes, and serious respiratory disease.
+An expensive separate smoking room would still expose employees to deadly secondhand and even thirdhand (particulate matter, nicotine residue, etc.) smoke, and the potential for secondhand smoke related diseases such as cancers, heart disease including strokes, and serious respiratory disease.

 Additionally, Please see links on the rest of the no-smoking law in Virginia , on the 2009 Legislative efforts, Legislative News Excerpts during 2009 legislative session, and recent articles on the restaurant/bar amendment, two quotations from that recent article page are below.

 ...
-In an interview with The News & Advance of Lynchburg, Kaine said that earlier this year he deliberately pressed for higher cigarette taxes -- aware they would fail -- to force Republicans to make tough choices and seek compromise in a bill to ban smoking in restaurants.
+In an interview with The News & Advance of Lynchburg, [former Governor Tim] Kaine said that earlier this year he deliberately pressed for higher cigarette taxes -- aware they would fail -- to force Republicans to make tough choices and seek compromise in a bill to ban smoking in restaurants.

 "There was some 'strategery' involved," said Kaine, quoting a phrase from a 2000 debate sketch on "Saturday Night Live."
 Kaine said he knew federal stimulus money to cover the shortfall would be forthcoming from Washington.